lxd99/CTCP/README.md

 ## Dataset

-- Download the preprocessed dataset from [Baidu Yun](https://pan.baidu.com/s/1jejJYC6xDW7usRqWo0GHrg)
+- Download the preprocessed dataset from [Baidu Yun](https://pan.baidu.com/s/1qBauuSOk29lQUH9Bvh6_hg) （extract code myu6）
 - create a directory `./data` and put the downloaded dataset into the directory.

 ## Run